Andrew Ogilvy

-Andrew James Ogilvy (born 17 June 1988) is an Australian-Irish former professional basketball player.
+Andrew James "A.J."
+Ogilvy (born 17 June 1988) is an Australian-Irish former professional basketball player.
 He played three seasons of college basketball for Vanderbilt before playing in Europe for the first three years of his professional career.
 After a season in his hometown with the Sydney Kings, he returned to Spain for a second stint.
 In 2015, he joined the Illawarra Hawks and helped lead them to a grand final appearance in 2017.
 After seven seasons with the Hawks, he retired from the National Basketball League (NBL) in 2022.

 Early life

 Born in Sydney, New South Wales, Ogilvy attended Oakhill College in the Sydney suburb of Castle Hill.
 He grew up playing basketball for the Hills Hornets in Sydney's northwest.
 Between 2005 and 2007, Ogilvy attended the Australian Institute of Sport in Canberra and played for the program's SEABL team.

 College career

 In 2007, Ogilvy moved to the United States to play college basketball for Vanderbilt University.
 In his collegiate debut against Austin Peay on 10 November, Ogilvy had 18 points and nine rebounds, recording the best start for a VU freshman since Phil Cox scored 30 points to open the season in the 1981–82 campaign.
 He was named to South Padre Invitational All-Tournament team after averaging 16.5 points and 4.0 rebounds per game.
 He scored a career-high 27 points and made a career-high 12 field goals in Vanderbilt's SEC tournament win over Auburn on 13 March.
 He played in 34 games and started 33, scoring in double digits in 32 games and surpassing the 20-point barrier 11 times.
 He also had four double-doubles on the season and finished with averages of 17.0 points, 6.7 rebounds, 1.2 assists and 1.4 blocks in 26.4 minutes per game.
 He set a new Vanderbilt freshman scoring record with 578 points and led all freshman in the SEC in scoring at 17.0 points per game.
 His 49 blocks on the season is the fourth most in a season in Vanderbilt history and the most in a season since Chris Woods blocked 50 shots in the 1994–95 season.
 He was subsequently named to the SEC All-Freshman Team and earned second-team All-SEC.